Frektip/Technical-Enchant-Addons/read_me.txt

 will check it out.
 =======================================================================================

-You can contact me through discord: Frektip#4587
+You can contact me through discord: Frektip#4587 or join the discrod for help: https://discord.gg/MksvFbGPvR